 I have things to say, things that well up inside of me and just, poof, need help getting out.
 Writing was the one single thing I have always loved, yet put on the shelf for the sake of being there 100% for those around me.
-Now I find myself, taking down that box, dusting off the cover, and moving things inside around to make room for the time the have waited.
-Writing, be it Nano (which I am very much behind on!), Conferences, or in other forums, is singly the most important function and activity to me as a person.
+Now I find myself, taking down that box, dusting off the cover, and moving things inside around to make room for the times that have waited.
+Writing, be it NANOWRIMO (which I am very much behind on!), Conferences, or in other forms, is singly the most important function and activity to me as a person.
 In order to preserve what others mean to me, what others have done for me and how they have influenced me, I need to exercise the room to write.
 Period.
 No if’s and, or buts to crowd out the experiences that have stunned so many when I retell these stories.
 These stories are the life we live and help us get through the next day, as well as celebrating what we have to live for every day.
 Writing for me is the eternal pool of youth that keeps me in the game and keeps me always in touch with so many events and moments, moments that keep me ticking.

 Leaving Las Vegas I have these moments to reflect on and be thankful for: Sending back home over 50+ Young Adult Books, High School and Middle School, that have all been autographed by authors, over 900.00 in value and authors set up to visit us at ASF – contacts with several publish companies, and schools that are highly interested and excited about submitting to Repentino., attending the National Writing Project, NCTE 2012 Conference and presenting at two very highly publicized (and streamed on the web!) topics that affect and help educators in the classroom, attending the third Conference, ALAN and receiving content to disperse to educators that align themselves with the goals, objectives, and curriculum that aligns with their content area, and getting students excited in the process, ideas for three new YA novels I started writing thanks to NANO last year, meeting my high school and college friends from Slippery Rock and even further back, home room in high school, meeting and establishing over 15 new contacts of individuals to help with leadership in ALAN, NCTE, and the National Writing Project in the future, preparing a manuscript and proposal for workshop presentation for NCTE 2013 in Boston, and yes, this is just touching the surface.